Skip to main content

 tip

-The Ascend free trial lasts for 14 days or 400 Ascend Credits, whichever comes first.
+The Ascend free trial lasts for 14 days or 50 Ascend Credits, whichever comes first.
 To continue using Ascend beyond these limitations, you can select a plan to subscribe to.
-Free trial credits do not roll over so we recommend waiting until you are near your limits.
 If your limits are reached, the Instance will be locked — you can still subscribe to a plan at this point to unlock and continue using Ascend.

 Sign up form